-The University of Mary Washington will offer a Bachelor of Science in Nursing (BSN) completion program beginning in August 2014, at the start of the fall semester.
+The University of Mary Washington Bachelor of Science in Nursing (BSN) Completion Program began in August 2014, at the start of the fall semester.

 It is designed for graduates of associate degree or hospital diploma programs who hold an RN license in Virginia and who wish to gain a Bachelor of Science in Nursing.

-Full-time students can complete the program in one year.
+Full-time students may complete the program in one year.
 Students may also work on the degree part time.
 Classes will be offered in the online hybrid format.

-The nursing degree completion program will be located on the Stafford campus of the University of Mary Washington, near the U.S. 17 interchange of Interstate 95.
+The BSN Completion Program is located on the Stafford campus of the University of Mary Washington, near the U.S. 17 interchange of Interstate 95.
 Parking is plentiful.